home page

 • Maximum Length of Abstract: Maximum of 2 pages; single-spaced; minimum font size: 9pt.

-• Supplementary Information: Supplementary information can be provided to support the application.
+• Supplementary Information: Supplementary information can be provided to support the submission.
 E.g. press cuttings, articles, duplicated copies of videos, CD's, or other material that supports the work or outlines how the outcomes have been achieved.

 Back to TOP